rust-lang/rfcs/text/3475-unified-string-literals.md

 In Edition 2021 and earlier, `#"le string"#` resolves to three separate tokens when passed to a macro, so adding this new syntax in those editions would be a breaking change.
 To avoid that, we will introduce the change on the 2024 edition boundary.

-Guarded string literals make raw string literals redundant.
-It is unlikely the `unified_string_literals` feature can be implemented and stabilized before the 2024 edition, so raw string literals will be removed in the 2027 edition.

 ### Edition 2024: Reserve the syntax

 > **<sup>Lexer</sup>**\